-Can children join the Organ Donor Register?
+Can children join the NHS Organ Donor Register?

 Having an illness or medical condition doesn't necessarily prevent a person from becoming an organ or tissue donor.
-The decision about whether some or all organs or tissue are suitable for transplant is made by a medical specialist at the time of donation, taking into account your medical, travel and social history.
+The decision about whether some or all organs or tissue are suitable for transplant is made by medical specialists at the time of donation, taking into account your medical, travel and social history.

 There are very few conditions where organ donation is ruled out completely.

 A person cannot become an organ donor if they have or are suspected of having:

 In rare cases, the organs of donors with HIV have been used to help others with the same conditions.

 Blood is taken from all potential donors and tested to rule out transmissible diseases and viruses such as HIV and hepatitis.
 The family of the potential donor is made aware that this procedure is required.

 It is still possible to become an organ donor if you smoke.
 Specialist healthcare professionals decide in each individual case whether a person's organs and tissue are suitable for donation, and smokers and people with other other health conditions have saved - and continue to save - lives through organ donation.

 Having a tattoo does not prevent you from becoming an organ donor.